 - Clear canning jars with tight-fitting lids

-- Desiccant packets (optional)
+- Desiccant packets for moisture control (optional)

 Step 1.
 Process the Enchilada Sauce for Dehydrating